Defense Lawyer

 Identifiability.
 The forensic challenge to the claim that the synthetic image depicts the complainant, described above.

 Provenance and integrity.
-Metadata, creation and modification history, and the difference between an original file and the re-saved, re-compressed copy the Commonwealth actually holds.
+Metadata, creation and modification history, and the difference between an original file and the re-saved, re-compressed copy the Commonwealth holds.
 A case built on a forwarded screenshot is a case whose best evidence no longer exists.

 Consent and context.
 Where the underlying image is real rather than synthetic, consent to creation, consent to possession, and the relationship’s documented history are litigated on the statute’s actual terms rather than on the complaint’s characterization.